1947 English cricket season: England team in 1947

 The England team began 1947 on tour in Australia, where they were beaten 3–0 in the Test series, and then toured New Zealand where the sole Test arranged was ruined by rain.
 Having played South Africa at home in 1947, England's next tour was to the West Indies beginning in January 1948.

 England, playing under the auspices of MCC, took 17 players to Australia and New Zealand.
-Wally Hammond captained the side in his final Test series.
+Wally Hammond captained the team in his final Test series.
 The other batsmen were Len Hutton, Cyril Washbrook, Denis Compton, Bill Edrich, James Langridge, Laurie Fishlock and Joe Hardstaff junior.
 Jack Ikin and Norman Yardley were essentially all-rounders.
 Godfrey Evans and Paul Gibb were the wicketkeepers and the bowlers were Alec Bedser, Doug Wright, Dick Pollard, Peter Smith and Bill Voce.
 Gibb, Hardstaff, Hutton and Langridge did not play in New Zealand.

 With Hammond having retired from international cricket, Yardley was appointed captain for the home series against South Africa.
 In the first Test, England recalled Eric Hollies and selected three debutants: Sam Cook, Tom Dollery and Jack Martin.
 Hutton, Washbrook, Edrich, Compton, Evans and Bedser were retained from the winter tour and these six with Yardley were the mainstays of the England team in 1947.
 There were changes again for the second Test with Charlie Barnett replacing Dollery, George Pope replacing Martin and Wright coming back in place of Cook.
 Bedser missed the third Test and was replaced by Cliff Gladwin while Ken Cranston was brought in to replace Pope.
 In the fourth Test, Jack Young was introduced in place of Hollies and Harold Butler for Gladwin.
 Edrich missed the last Test, as again did Bedser, and there were yet more changes elsewhere with Dick Howorth coming in to replace Barnett and Bill Copson replacing Butler.
 Jack Robertson took Edrich's place.
 It all meant that, in a five-match series they won 3–0, England used 21 different players.